hSaria/ChromaTerm/readme.md

 # Usage
-You will need a terminal program that can handle VT100 and ANSI color codes (many of them do).
+You will need a terminal program that can handle VT100 and ANSI color codes (many of them do, if not all).
-- You can start CT-- by `./ct` or just `ct` if installed to /usr/local/bin.
+- You can start CT-- by `./ct` or just `ct` if installed using `make install`.

 ## Modes
 You have two options for running ChromaTerm--: